yottaawesome/fsnd-project-2/README.md

 * `virtualenv`
 * A Google account and a configured Google Web Application
 * Git to clone this repository
+* A relatively modern web browser.

 The following prerequisites are optional:

 * Node and NPM, for building and developing the SPA client.
+For convenience, the built JS and CSS files are already included.
 * A GitHub account and a configured GitHub Application, for enabling GitHub authentication.

 You'll need to set up a Google Developer Client application and optionally a GitHub application in order to enable the application to authenticate against third-party providers.
 For the application to function, you must at least configure a Google Web Application client and supply the relevant JSON secrets file.
 The application checks for the following files in order to do this.